EXCCoin/exccd/blockchain/README.md

 such as rejecting duplicate blocks, ensuring blocks and transactions follow all rules, and best chain selection along with reorganization.

-Since this package does not deal with other Decred specifics such as network communication or wallets, it provides a notification system which gives the caller a high level of flexibility in how they want to react to certain events such as newly connected main chain blocks which might result in wallet updates.
+Since this package does not deal with other Exchangecoin specifics such as network communication or wallets, it provides a notification system which gives the caller a high level of flexibility in how they want to react to certain events such as newly connected main chain blocks which might result in wallet updates.

 A comprehensive suite of tests is provided to ensure proper functionality.

-## Decred Chain Processing Overview
+## Exchangecoin Chain Processing Overview

 Before a block is allowed into the block chain, it must go through an intensive series of validation rules.
 The following list serves as a general outline of